 Located west of Athens lay the remnants of one of the most famous ancient Pyramids built by the ancient Greek civilization.
-It is beleived that there were up to 16 pyramidal like structures in ancient Greece at one point.
+It is believed that there were up to 16 pyramidal-like structures in ancient Greece at one point.

 Hellinikon – Introductory Approach

-One of the most critical factors that one has to consider when completing an in-depth analysis of the ancient world is the interconnection between the different cultures.
+One of the most critical factors to consider when completing an in-depth analysis of the ancient world is the interconnection between the different cultures.
 Hellinikon is one of the prime examples to use when completing an in-depth analysis of the relationship between ancient civilizations of the Mediterranean.

-Therefore, for a more analytical, well-rounded, and informative understanding, when one is studying the history and the culture of a specific civilization, for instance, the Egyptians will have to take into account other cultural and historical aspects that the Egyptians provided to the rest of the ancient world.
+Therefore, for a more analytical, well-rounded, and informative understanding, when studying a specific civilization’s history and culture, for instance, the Egyptians will have to consider other cultural and historical aspects that the Egyptians provided to the rest of the ancient world.

-Today, we are studying the Greek Pyramid of Hellinikon, and even though there has been an extensive analysis through different Curiosmos articles and blog posts regarding Egyptian architecture and the history of the culture, this one is a little bit different.
+Today, we are studying the Greek Pyramid of Hellinikon.
+Even though there has been an extensive analysis through different Curiosmos articles and blog posts regarding Egyptian architecture and the history of the culture, this one is slightly different.

 1. Primary Excavation of Hellinikon

-Firstly, the Pyramid of Hellinikon was found for the first time in the modern era by Weigand, and he was the first that, after removing the fill between the marbles, tried to study the origin of the monument extensively.
-The American School of Archaeology at Athens, secondly, continued the study around 1937.
+Firstly, Weigand found the Pyramid of Hellinikon for the first time in the modern era.
+He was the first that, after removing the fill between the marble, tried to study the monument’s origin extensively.
+Secondly, the American School of Archaeology at Athens continued the study around 1937.

 2. General Characteristics

-Although surrounded by a rectangle area, the outer slopes of the Pyramid have the dimensions of 7.03 to 9.07.
+Although surrounded by a rectangular area, the outer slopes of the Pyramid have dimensions of 7.03 to 9.07.
 The external walls that protect the Pyramid have a rising gradient of 60 degrees and achieve a height of 3.50 meters.

 3. Location of the Monument